Sheila Abdus-Salaam, First Female Muslim Judge, Found Dead

 In a statement of condolence to her family, the governor praised Sheila Abdus-Salaam as a pioneer and a trailblazing jurist, the Daily Mail explained.
 “Through her writings, her wisdom, and her unshakable moral compass, she was a force for good whose legacy will be felt for years to come.
 I was proud to appoint her to the state’s highest court and am deeply saddened by her passing.”

+In 2016, Judge Abdus-Salaam wrote a landmark decision that allowed a nonbiological parent in a same-sex relationship to go to court to seek visitation rights, a ruling which overturned 25 years of precedent in the Empire State.

+“On the court, Judge Abdus-Salaam was among the most reliable and steadfast liberal voices, regularly siding with vulnerable parties — the poor, impoverished immigrants and people with mental illnesses, for instance — against more powerful and established interests,” the New York Times detailed.

-The judge grew up in Washington,, D.C., as one of seven children
+The judge grew up in Washington,, D.C., as one of seven children.